 From Curiosity to Conviction

-Between interviews, I needed something to work on.
-I started exploring how fear and greed move crypto markets in ways that fundamental analysis could not explain.
-The more I explored, the more I noticed who was doing the talking, and how little of it was backed by anything.
-Analysts hid behind charts.
+Between interviews, I started exploring how fear and greed shape crypto markets in ways fundamental analysis could not explain.
+The more I explored, the more I saw how much of the conversation relied on narrative rather than evidence.
+Analysts interpreted charts.
 Influencers sold certainty.
-Neither offered anything reproducible, just speculation.
+Neither offered a process I could validate or a claim I could falsify.

 I tried to quantify sentiment.
 I scraped websites, built pipelines, trained models, and attempted to turn social media commentary into a tradable signal.
-The inherent noise in social media made extracting anything actionable impractical.
+The noise made extracting anything actionable impractical.

-The failure was not wasted.
+The failure was useful.
 I learned how to build the kind of machine learning pipeline that takes raw data and produces something a model can actually learn from.
 I had the tools.
 I was just pointing them at the wrong problem.

 I was not tinkering between interviews anymore.
 By year two, the runway was gone.
-The only way out was through.
+The work had to become real.

 Rules Over Instinct